7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 What to do:

-• Choose a jurisdiction that aligns with your operational base or regulatory registration
+• Choose a jurisdiction that aligns with your operational base or regulatory registration.

-• Be consistent across your Terms of Use, Privacy Policy, and Whitepaper
+• Be consistent across your Terms of Use, Privacy Policy, and Whitepaper.

 • Consider adding an arbitration clause for international users